theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/script-expressions.md

 {: .box-note }
 **Note:** This is currently only supported for the [Azure Storage destination](https://help.theobald-software.com/en/xtract-universal/xu-destinations/azure-storage).

-In this scenario, script expressions are used for generating a dynamic folder path for destinations that write a flat file.
-This allows generating a folder path which is composed of an extraction's properties like extraction name, SAP source object, etc.
+In this scenario, script expressions are used to generate a dynamic folder path for destinations that write flat files.
+This allows generating folder paths that are composed of an extraction's properties, e.g. extraction name, SAP source object.

 This scenario supports: